 To get the cabinet open, you have to use the key to release the right side of the door.
 The left side can then be opened by reaching in and squeezing the catch to release it (the picture below shows the door locking mechanism and its components).

 We turned the cabinet into a rolling cart of sorts by mounting wheels onto the right side for mobility while legs on the left side help keep it stationary when it’s in place.
 We also added another handle on the opposite side to act as a grab bar so it could be lifted and re-positioned.
 The trick to keeping the cart level is in making sure that the legs and wheels are exactly the same height.
 I like the looked of combining them, but if you can’t find legs and casters that are the same height, you could use four casters or legs instead.

 Here’s the before and after transformation of the outside of the cabinet, but there is more to be done on the inside!

 Inside Transformation – How to Store Jewellery and Keep It Tarnish Free!

 The inside of the two doors is where the transformation really gets smart.
 Hubs cut metal panels to fit the inside dimension of the doors; make sure there’s room all around so it still closes easily!
 He spray painted the metal panels with a durable car paint and then installed them with screws to the insides of each door.

 We then added a bunch of high quality earth magnets.

 I used resealable plastic pouches in two sizes to organize my jewellery.
-Large pieces such as necklaces go into the larger plastic bags and then small pieces, such as earrings, in the smaller ones.
-If I have a matching set, I just double up by inserting the small bag of earrings into the bag holding the larger item to keep them all together!
+Large pieces such as necklaces go into the larger plastic bags.
+Then small pieces, such as earrings, in the smaller ones.
+If I have a matching set, I just double up by inserting the small bag of earrings into the larger bag.
+It’s a great option to keep them all together!

 While the beauty of this system is that my jewellery no longer tarnished between wearings, I can also easily see what I have when I open up the doors.
 The magnets make it a cinch to keep it all organized.